This page describes how to install and upgrade Allsky.

 ... more commands here

-• Locale to use.
+• The Locale to use.
 This determines what the decimal separator is in log output (period or comma).

 Note that the default locale is en_GB.UTF-8 where the Pi is developed.